igobb/igobb/README.md

 💞️ I'm looking for a job or internship 📚

 📫 How to contact me?
-Via my email - t.golab06@gmail.com or
+Via my email - t.golab06@gmail.com

 🗣️ My level of English is remained at B1/B2 but I am currently learning it daily.